-He observed her while she slowly drank the last few swallows of her fruit juice.
+He observed her while she slowly drank the last few swallows of her orange juice.

-She blushed when she set the metallic mug down, catching his eye.
-"Thank you, Prince Lyceus, again for a fantastic breakfast this morning."
+She blushed, setting the metallic mug down, catching his eye.
+"Thank you again Prince Lyceus, for a fantastic breakfast this morning."

-The greenish blue orbs of her's was shrouded by her long strawberry blonde hair.
+The greenish blue orbs of hers were shrouded by her long strawberry blonde hair.
 His other hand moved the cascading locks to peer in her eyes.

-Ri's features were flush deeper.
+Ri's features were flushed deeper.
 She had never been this close to another person, save one, making this moment odd.
-It was Lyceus' fourth time in a several days span, waking her up for morning eats, and with each visit the Prince's touch grew more affectionate.
-She now came to the conclusion of what Lyceus truly wanted from her.
-Though she was not fully knowledgeable about the world, Ri was too old for naiveness and not see.
+It was Lyceus' fourth visit throughout the span of several days; waking her up for morning eats.
+With each visit, the Prince's touches grew more affectionate.
+She came to the conclusion of what Lyceus truly wanted from her.
+Though she weren't fully knowledgeable about the world, Ri was too old to be blinded by naiveness and not see.

-Lyceus smiled and tenderly stroked her face once more.
+Lyceus smiled, tenderly stroking her face once more.

 His eyes unconsciously looked over her body.
-Ri was still in her night shift, but it wasn't plain like some peasant.
-It was cream colored, the arm sleeves were sheer just like it was around her neck down to just above her small breast, and it coax her milky skin to taunt him.
-He wondered what her breast would feel like in his hands, and mouth.
-His fingers slid to the see-through fabric around Ri's neckline.
+Ri was still dressed in her night shift, but it wasn't plain like a peasant's.
+It was cream-colored, the arm's sleeves were sheer just like it was around her neck, stopping just above her small breast, and it coaxed her milky skin to taunt him.
+His fingers slid to the see-through fabric surrounding Ri's neckline.
+He wondered what her breast would feel like in his hands and mouth.

-'I should tell her how I feel about her.' he mused within himself.
+'I should tell Ri how I feel about her.'
+He mused within himself.

-For a person that wanted to be a bard someday, it was inconceivable that her vocabulary would vanish.
+For a person who wanted to be a bard someday, it was inconceivable her vocabulary would vanish.

-Ri took a thorough look at Lyceus' appearance and had to admit that he was attractive.
-Golden wheat hair chopped short on his head.
-Small, but muscular arms, chest, and legs, from what she could infer underneath his brown tunic and trousers.
-Blue eyes that were just a tinge darker than his sister's, the Lord Conqueror.
+Ri took a thorough look at Lyceus' appearance and had to admit, he was attractive.
+Golden wheat hair, cropped short on his head.
+Small, but muscular arms and chest, including his legs from what she could infer underneath his brown tunic with trousers.
+Blue irises that were just a tinge darker than his sister's, the Lord Conqueror.

 After watching the change in Ri's demeanor, it gave Lyceus renewed hope that he had a chance.
 "Ri?"

-Ri's hearing hadn't registered the Prince's voice, for she was lost in her own revelled thoughts of the Conqueror.
-Suddenly her face became gloomy as she recalled the fact that she haven't seen, or heard from her Lord in almost a full moon cycle.
-Not since their last dreadful cronus together.
+Ri's hearing hadn't registered the Prince's voice.
+She was lost in her own revelled thoughts of the Conqueror.
+Suddenly her face became glum, recalling the fact she haven't seen or heard from her Lord in a full moon cycle.
+Not since their last dreadful Cronus together.

-"The Lord Conqueror commands to speak with you."
+"The Lord Conqueror commanded to speak with you."

-I finish up folding the last pair of sheets and handed them to Akemi, the new chambermaid our Lord brought back with her after her progress east.
+I finish folding the last pair of sheets and handed them to Akemi, the new Chambermaid our Lord brought back with her after her progress east.

 "I'll be back shortly."
 I tell her.

-Akemi nodded and carried on her duties.
-We never really talked much since she had arrived, but she seems nice.
+Akemi nodded, and carried on her duties.
+We never really talked much since she'd arrived, but she seems nice.

 "As our Lord commands, General Draco."
 I reply meekly.